puppetlabs/iac/_posts/2020-11-27-status-update.md

 ## Cloud CI

-This week we managed to fix a couple of stability issues with the Cloud CI provisioning and finish a successful run with 100 windows machines.
+This week we managed to fix a couple of stability issues with the Cloud CI provisioning and finish a successful run with 100 Windows machines.
 You can see the results [here](https://github.com/puppetlabs/puppetlabs-testing/actions/runs/383528880).

 We have ported accross a couple more modules this week: [`puppetlabs-stdlib`][puppetlabs-stdlib], [`puppetlabs-registry`][puppetlabs-registry] and [`puppetlabs-package`][puppetlabs-package] but we also encountered another interesting issue with puppetlabs-postgresql that we are currently investigating.